Rochester Juvenile Crime Lawyers

 As a parent, when you receive a call from the police about your son or daughter getting in trouble it is never easy.
 Perhaps this was the first time, or maybe this has been a repeated behavior.
 Regardless, your child will need an experienced and skilled Rochester juvenile defense attorney.

-For many years the attorneys at Friedman and Ranzenhofer built cases against juveniles as prosecutors.
-As a result we have special insight into the types of issues that judges look for as they develop an understanding of your child’s case.
+We have special insight into the types of issues that judges look for as they develop an understanding of your child’s case.
 At Friedman and Ranzenhofer our Rochester juvenile crime lawyers are very experienced in defending juveniles as well.

 Experienced Rochester Juvenile Crime Lawyers Providing Defense In All Courts

 If your child is considered a “Juvenile Delinquent,” then their act will be considered a “delinquent act,” rather than a crime.
 Juvenile crimes are handled completely different than adult prosecutions; even the terminology is different.
 Usually, juvenile crimes are handled in Family Court with no jury and just a Family Court judge.